rodonguyen/good-signal/breakout/draft.md

 - stop loss or take profit markers on chart (cicles)
 - the breakout level, SL level of the day that has trades

+- Analyse and confirm if portfolio report from @portfolio analysis is using allowed trades or all trades filter True range of the last 9 hours is <0.06%